 New Zealand cities initially grew around and along tramlines, which were later supplemented by bus routes.
 Public transport use plunged with the end of trams in the 1950s, and the rise in popularity of the car.
 By the early 2000s Auckland was described as having ‘arguably the worst public transport levels of any western city with a population of more than one million’.
 2

 In 1991 Auckland scored worse than even US cities in terms of public transport use.
 Use increased to a degree after the mid-1990s, when regional councils became responsible for urban passenger transport policy, and more attention was paid to routes, timetables and levels of service.
-From 2001 to 2008 bus use increased around 30%.
-Even so, in Christchurch for example, the 2006 census revealed that only 3% of journeys to work were by bus.
+Between 2001 and 2008 bus use increased by around 30%.
+Even so, in 2006 only 3% of journeys to work in Christchurch were by bus.

 From the 1990s many main suburban streets and roads became very congested, particularly during the morning and afternoon ‘school runs’.
 In the 2000s a far higher proportion of schoolchildren were driven to school than in their parents’ day.
 Ironically, this was often due to concerns about traffic.